GabeStah/dgraph-twitter-clone/tutorial/content/part-3-client/index.md

 // ...
 ```

 The `path` property matches any path that the [path-to-regexp](https://github.com/pillarjs/path-to-regexp/tree/v1.7.0) dependency package understands.
 If a match is detected then the `Route` acts upon that based on the additional properties it was provided.
 For example, `<Route path={'/'} exact component={ProfileCard} />` will _only match_ the root path (`/`) and, if a match is found, it will render the `ProfileCard` component.
 Typically, **every** matching `Route` will render.
-However, the `Switch` component that wraps a trio of `Routes` above will render only the _first_ matching `Route` in the set, ignoring any remaining `Routes` below it.
+However, the `Switch` component that wraps the trio of `Routes` above will only render the _first_ matching `Route` in the set, ignoring any remaining `Routes` below it.
 In this case, we're first checking if the user is at the root path.
-We have to use the `exact` property here because otherwise any `Route` with a `path` that contains `/` will also match.
+We have to use the `exact` property here because, otherwise, any `Route` with a `path` that starts with `/` will also match.
 If the user isn't at the root path then we check if they are at `/search`.
-If still no match, we finally assume the extra URI content following the root path `/` is a user `screenName` (just like Twitter URLs), so we match that and render the `ProfileCard` component.
+If there's still no match, we finally assume the extra URI content following the root path `/` is a user `screenName` (just like [Twitter URLs](https://twitter.com/dgraphlabs)), so we match that and render the `ProfileCard` component.

 ## Navigation Components